gaurav-chhajer/Emotion-Aware-Journal-App/README.md

-# Emotion-Aware-Journal-App
+# Emotion-Aware Journal App

-The Emotion-Aware Journal App is an AI-powered journaling platform that helps users reflect on their thoughts and emotions.
-By combining NLP models (HuggingFace Transformers, spaCy) with a FastAPI backend and a modern Node.js frontend, the app automatically analyzes journal entries, detects underlying emotions, and provides meaningful insights into emotional patterns over time.
-It’s designed to support self-awareness, emotional well-being, and personal growth, offering users a safe digital space to track and understand their feelings.
+An AI-powered journaling app that analyzes the emotions in your text and provides insights to help users better understand their mental and emotional well-being.
+The app uses **FastAPI** for the backend, **transformers** for NLP, **spaCy** for linguistic processing, and a **Node.js/React frontend** for the user interface.

+---

+## 🚀 Features

+- ✍️ Write and save daily journal entries.
+- 🤖 Automatic emotion detection using fine-tuned NLP models.
+- 📊 Insights into emotional trends over time.
+- 🌐 REST API backend built with FastAPI.
+- ⚡ Real-time frontend powered by Node.js.

+---

+## 🛠️ Tech Stack

+### Backend (Python)
+- FastAPI
+- Transformers (HuggingFace)
+- PyTorch
+- spaCy

+### Frontend (JavaScript)
+- Node.js
+- React *(assumed from presence of `package.json`)*

+### Others
+- Pandas, NumPy, Scikit-learn (for data handling & ML support)

+---

+## 📂 Project Structure